 Table of Liveaboard Diving in the Philippines

 The column headed “SDE Lux Rating %” is my own Liveaboard Luxury Rating which I’ve assigned to all liveaboards.
-To discover how the rating is calculated for your chosen Philippines liveaboard, select that liveaboard by clicking on the link in the “Discover” column above.
+To discover how the rating is calculated for your chosen Philippines liveaboard, click the liveaboard name link in the “Discover Liveaboard” column above (also this is explained in more detail below).

 To help you to choose the right diving liveaboard for you, the “Scuba Diving Earth Liveaboard Luxury Rating” (SDE Lux Rating) means you can compare each liveaboard with other liveaboards on a like-for-like basis.
 This makes choosing the right liveaboard much easier.